A 200 Hour Yoga Teacher Training Designed By the Military Community, For the Military Community

 All yoga teacher training weekends are held online via Zoom.

-Graduation week is located at Wild Rice Retreat in Bayfield, WI
+Graduation week is located at Himalayan Institute, Honesdale, PA

 APPLICATION REQUIREMENTS: